Spanish-Style Tuna Deviled Eggs

 While the eggs are cooking, prepare an ice bath.
 Fill a large bowl with ice and add just enough water to cover the ice.
 When the eggs are cooked, drain and transfer them immediately to the ice bath.
 Let sit in the ice bath for 15 minutes (this will make them easier to peel).

-Peel the eggs, discarding the shells, and cut them in half lengthwise.
-Remove the yolks, reserving the whites, and put them in a medium bowl.
+Peel the eggs and cut them in half lengthwise.
+Remove the yolks and put them in a medium bowl, reserve the egg whites.
 Using a fork, mash the egg yolks.
-Add the mayonnaise, cava vinegar and smoked paprika and continue to mash until smooth.
-Add the tuna to the egg yolk mixture and fold to combine, making sure to leave some big pieces of tuna.
+Add the mayonnaise, vinegar, salt and smoked paprika and continue to mash until smooth.
+Add the tuna and chopped peppers to the egg yolk mixture and fold to combine.

 Spoon the egg and tuna mixture back into the reserved egg whites.
-Transfer the filled eggs to a platter and garnish with anchovy fillets or piparra peppers, if desired.
+Transfer the filled eggs to a platter and garnish with piparra peppers or a sprinkle of paprika, if desired.

 Leave a comment